-The scholarships will be open to all home and EU students who identify Nottingham as their first choice (CF or UF) for entry on one of our single honours Physics courses (see 1 below).
-The awards (2014 entry) will be based on A-level performance as follows:
+The scholarships are open to all home and EU students who identify Nottingham as their first choice (CF or UF) for entry on one of our single honours Physics courses (see 1 below).
+The awards will be based on A-level performance as follows:

 £1000 for students who achieve (or exceed) all the grades on the A-levels as specified in their original UCAS offer from us.

 For students taking more than 3 A-levels the scholarship will be based on their best 3 A-level grades including Physics and Mathematics.
 The scheme will also apply to applicants with non-A-level qualifications (see 2 below).
 The awards are made in the first year to students registered for a qualifying course.